2025 AMC 10A Solutions

 Solution:

-Let the bisector of hit at By the Angle Bisector Theorem, and since we get and Triangles and share with sides in ratio so they're similar.
-That gives which equals So is isosceles.
-Writing a short angle chase shows so is isosceles too, with Since is on segment Thus, D is the correct answer.
+Let the bisector of hit at By the Angle Bisector Theorem, and since we get and Triangles and share with adjacent sides in the common ratio so they are similar by SAS.
+Hence making isosceles.
+Put Because the altitude through is perpendicular to both and equal Thus is isosceles, so Since lies on we get Thus, D is the correct answer.

 24.

 Call a positive integer fair if no digit is used more than once, it has no s, and no digit is adjacent to two greater digits.
-For example, and are fair, but and are not.
+For example, and are fair, but and are not fair.
 How many fair positive integers are there?

 Solution: